Ayu Khandro: Marriage and illness (1857–1865)

-Death and retreat (1865–1868)
+Death of Togden Rangrig and retreat (1865–1868)

 Yet in 1865, at 77, Togden Rangrig died.
-The sign of an accomplished meditator his body remained in final meditation posture, Thukdam, for seven days.
+The sign of an accomplished meditator his body remained in final meditation posture, tukdam, for seven days.
 After this period his body was the size of an eight year old.
 This dissolution of the body into the elements at the time of death is called the rainbow body and is the highest attainment of Dzogchen meditation.
 At the time of cremation signs of the meditative realization of the practitioner can appear. and at Ayu Khandro was present for this, and she recalled: " As we were making the funeral pyre and preparing the body to be burned everyone heard a loud noise like a thunderclap.
 A strange half-snow half-rain fell."

 At the end of the cremation they found that Dronkyi, her aunt and spiritual companion since she was 7 had left her body at the age of 62.
 Dronkyi remained in seated meditation position for 3 days after her death, a sign of high spiritual attainment.
 She too was cremated on the same spot as Togden Rangrig.
 Sounds from the cremation pyre were reported by many people.
 The close time of death of Togden Rangrig and Dronkyi could indicate that they were a spiritual couple, practicing the highest levels of buddhist meditation known as karmamudra.
 In Tibetan Buddhism realized beings are often shown in union or yabyum representing the union of wisdom and compassion.

 In response to these events Ayu Khandro entered a strict 3 year retreat in Dronkyi's cave.